Modelling Time: Duration and Survival

 - 2. Discrete Time Duration Models: We will look at the connection between discrete time duration models and binary time-series-cross-section models.
 We will examine various ways to deal with time dependence, ongoing events, multiple events, and time varying covariates.
 Finally, we will take a look at Markov transition models.

 - 3. More Advanced Duration Models: We will examine more advanced duration models dealing with competing risks, split populations, heterogeneity, frailty, and repeated events.

-- The central objective of this course is to learn how to identify, and correctly apply, the statistical techniques appropriate to answering social science questions relating to events and duration.
-We will devote considerable time to computing, and conveying, quantities of interest based on model parameters.
-Students will be required to calculate all quantities of interest manually (not using pen and paper!) before employing the automatic commands common to statistical packages.
-By the end of the course, students should be quite adept at programming STATA to estimate and interpret a wide variety of different duration models.
+- The central objective of this course is to learn how to identify, and correctly apply, the statistical techniques appropriate to answering questions relating to time and duration.
+Students will be able to identify and classify data problems in survival analysis, define the appropriate survival function, distribution function, hazard function, relative hazard, and cumulative hazard, as well as summarize and interpret analyses of survival data using various estimators.
+By the end of the course, students should be quite adept at programming Stata to estimate and interpret a wide variety of different duration models.